RobDoan/homestars/backend/README.md

 ### Things should be improve when I have more time

-- If I have more time, I will add a web socket service to notify and update chat messages.
+- If I were to have more time, I would add a web socket service to notify and update chat messages.
-- Implement Revoke strategy for JWT token using Redis.
+- I would also implement Revoke strategy for JWT token using Redis.
 Ideas: when user logout, the key should be stored in `denylist` of redis
 - Generate Swagger document
-- Data Consistency.
-When we delete a user, we only soft delete that user.
-Otherwise, the system can not find created user, and his messages.
-If we set `dependencies: destroy` for channels, it may cause problem: other users will lost chat history.
+- Data Consistency: When we delete a user, we only soft delete that user.
+Otherwise, the system can not find created user and his messages.
+If we set `dependencies: destroy` for channels, it may cause problem: other users will lose chat history.
-- Move `PunditUser` to a class rather than user Struct inside Controller, it's hard and seems not correct to put there
 - Refactor `JoinedChannel` model.
-I did a mistake when naming it a little bit wrong, which causes problem in naming for list of channels that user has joined
+I made a mistake by naming it wrong, which caused problems in naming for the list of channels that user has joined.
 - Write `Dockerfile` better.
-- Add pagination for message list
+- Add pagination for message list.

 ### TODO